Charles Le Gendre: Civil War military career

 With the outbreak of the American Civil War in 1861, Le Gendre helped recruit the 51st New York Volunteer Infantry; he was commissioned a major of that regiment on October 29, 1861.
 Le Gendre participated in combat in North Carolina and was present at the capture of Roanoke Island in 1862.
 However, he was badly wounded at the Battle of New Bern, North Carolina, on March 14, 1862.
+As a result of his injuries, Le Gendre lost his left eye, and his nose was shot away at the bridge.
 He later received a citation for his courage.

 Despite his injuries, Le Gendre continued with the Army and was promoted to lieutenant colonel on September 20, 1862.
 In 1863, he was attached to the IX Corps, with which he fought in numerous campaigns.
 He was promoted to colonel on March 14, 1863, and assumed command of the 51st Regiment under IX Corps and participated in the siege and capture of Vicksburg.
 At the Battle of the Wilderness in Virginia on May 6, 1864, while serving under General Ulysses S. Grant, Le Gendre was again severely injured, this time shot in the face with the bullet taking off his nose and left eye.
 Although still hospitalized in Annapolis, Maryland, he helped organize the city's defenses against the last Confederate raid on the city.
 He was later transferred to New York, where he helped recruit for the IX Corps.
 He was honorably discharged on October 4, 1864, and was further given the brevet rank of brigadier general on March 13, 1865.